Official Transcript Online Ordering FAQs

 For technical issues submitting your request, the National Student Clearinghouse offers extensive support.
 Consult their website for additional information.
 If the National Student Clearinghouse cannot resolve your issue, contact the Fordham IT Help Desk at 718-817-3999 or firstname.lastname@example.org to create a ticket, which will be routed to the appropriate offices for prompt review and resolution.

-4. When opening my PDF eTranscript in Adobe Reader, my eTranscript recipient sees a message indicating, "The validity of the document certification is UNKNOWN.
+4. When opening my PDF electronic transcript in Adobe Reader, my recipient sees a message indicating, "The validity of the document certification is UNKNOWN.
 The author could not be verified."
 How can this be resolved?

 This is a known issue on some computers, and the National Student Clearinghouse is actively working on resolving it.
-As a workaround, to verify the authenticity of your PDF eTranscript, your recipient should manually update the Adobe Approved Trust List (AATL) in their Adobe Acrobat application.
-To do so, please consult these instructions from GlobalSign, which issues the digital security certificates used for our National Student Clearinghouse eTranscripts.
+As a workaround, to verify the authenticity of your PDF transcript, your recipient should manually update the Adobe Approved Trust List (AATL) in their Adobe Acrobat application.
+To do so, please consult these instructions from GlobalSign, which issues the digital security certificates used for our National Student Clearinghouse electronic transcripts.